maelstrom-software/maelstrom/doc/contributing.md

 ## Create GitHub Release

-Go to the [GitHub repository's `Releases` page](https://github.com/maelstrom-software/maelstrom/releases).
+Go to the [GitHub releases page](https://github.com/maelstrom-software/maelstrom/releases).
 Click `Draft a new release`.
 Use the tag you just crated to draft the release.

 ## Update GitHub Milestones